dveni/reportero/README.md

 - test.csv: Contains a list with all the scans done during the beamtime, along with relevant information.
 The output file can be named differently.
 - test.log: Log file showing warnings that could be potential issues (e.g.: Missing flat images files, duplicated files, etc)

+Additionally, you will be able to see relevant statistics (both in the logs and on the terminal):
+- Total data size
+- Number of scans
+- Total scanning time
+- Beamtime efficiency: ration between total scanning time and the difference between the finished timestamp of the last scan and the created timestamp of the first scan.

 More options are explained in the help command `reportero -h`

 ## Conventions